-With each passing year, the nature and culture of independent work is growing more complex and sophisticated.
-Today, nearly 42 million Americans work outside of traditional employment as independent contractors and consultants, statement-of-work-based laborers, and freelancers who provide services to corporations on a regular basis.
+The nature and culture of independent work is growing more complex and sophisticated.
+Today, millions of Americans work outside of traditional employment as independent contractors and consultants, entrepreneurs, and freelancers who provide services to all different industries on a regular basis.

 Companies are increasingly relying on a particular sub-sector of the independent workforce—a growing group of highly-skilled independent professionals—as a key element in executing strategies and serving clients.
 MBO Partners’ Client of Choice research explores the key motivations and drivers of these independent professionals.